-From a small tissue bank at the University of Florida to a surgical implant company to a global private label supplier with four world-class manufacturing facilities, RTI Surgical (RTI) has a strong history of innovation.
+From a small tissue bank at the University of Florida to a surgical implant company to a global private label supplier with three world-class manufacturing facilities, RTI Surgical (RTI) has a strong history of innovation.

 Sale of OEM BusinessJuly 2020

 Montagu Private Equity LLP acquires RTI Surgical’s OEM business, creating new opportunities to accelerate innovation, maximize the gift of donation and serve as a leader in design, new product development and manufacturing.

 RTI Celebrates 20-year Anniversary and Milestone of Providing More Than 8 Million Biologic ImplantsApril 2018

 RTI celebrated a significant global milestone of providing more than 8 million biologic implants processed through RTI’s proprietary sterilization processes with zero confirmed incidence of implant-associated infection.

 RTI Biologics Acquires Pioneer Surgical Technology to Form RTI Surgical®July 2013

 RTI acquired Marquette, Mich.-based Pioneer Surgical Technology, Inc., a global manufacturer of metal and synthetic implants, becoming RTI Surgical.
 In July 2013, the acquisition resulted in an expanded product portfolio.